 I remember every detail of the phone call.

-Next came a series of commands, including my need to have outpatient surgery within seven days and the name of the surgeon she recommended.
-She was so thrown by the news she was delivering, it never occurred to her to ask if I had a pen and paper -- never mind if I was driving a car.
+Then came a sequence of commands about what I needed to do next, including outpatient surgery within seven days.
+She was so thrown by the news she was delivering, it never occurred to her to ask if I had a pen and paper -- let alone if I was driving a car.

-She closed by emphasizing how minute my lesion was -- picture the head of pin, cut it in half and now continue to cut it in half again and again and again.
-I was left with an image of a single, pumped-up cell with its arm extended in the air while (pardon the expression) flipping the bird at my oh-so-healthy way of life.
+She closed with an emphasis on how minute my lesion was -- picture the head of pin, cut it in half, and continue to cut it in half again and again and again.
+I was left with an image of a single, pumped-up cell with his arm extended in the air while (pardon the expression) flipping the bird at my oh-so-healthy way of life.

-You quickly learn that any type of disability -- including a cancer diagnosis -- is not about you.
+I quickly learned that any type of disability -- including a cancer diagnosis -- is not about you.
 It's about everyone around you who knows and loves you.
 My medically well-connected sister and brother-in-law took over where I would receive treatment.
-In hindsight, I probably didn't need to see one of the most prominent surgeons in the nation, but it made us feel better and gave them some control over the uncontrollable.
+It gave them some control over the uncontrollable.

 I made a unilateral choice not to tell anyone other than the four people I talked with the first couple of days.
-It was an on-the-spot decision on my part.
 I went to my dermatologist's office to sign the release of information so she could forward my records to my brother-in-law.
 When neither she nor her assistant could make eye contact with me, I realized I never wanted to feel that distance again.
-As MetLife's Steve Clark explained in a speech he gave about a year before dying from pancreatic cancer, some of us "choose to go it alone."

-So why am I now sharing my disability story?
-Well, on June 30, I hit the five-year hallmark and am on the other side of melanoma.
-Somehow, that makes everyone relax.
-I've always known my risk for recurrence is extremely low, but hitting this anniversary allows me to share my past without much fear of people withdrawing.
-And, as if the universe has aligned itself to my story, I will be taking on the role as president of the Council for Disability Awareness the next day.
+So, why am I now sharing my disability story?
+Well, on June 30, I hit the five-year mark and am on the other side of melanoma.
+And, as if the universe aligned itself to my story, I took on the role of president of the Council for Disability Awareness the next day.

-I decided to take the personal risk of exposing myself to people who read this column because I wanted to give you a heads-up.
+I decided to take the personal risk of exposing myself to people who read this column because I wanted to give you a heads up.
 Forget your employees for a moment.
 Most likely, you will experience a period of disability.
-If not one like mine, then a "planned disability period," such as having a child or repairing your bunions; or maybe you'll be out of work because of migraine headaches, asthma mismanagement or back pain.
-I'll spare you the facts here since I know it won't change your beliefs.
-But there's a good chance you will remember my story.
+If not one like mine, then a "planned disability period" such as having a child or repairing your bunions; or maybe you'll be out of work due to migraine headaches, asthma mismanagement or back pain.

-But forget the statistics.
-The next time you're in New York City or see a picture of the George Washington Bridge, remember my story.
-And then, if you don't already, do something to protect yourself as well as your employees.
+So, the next time you're in New York or see a picture of the George Washington Bridge, remember my story.
+And then, if you haven't already, do something to protect yourself as well as your employees.